CP1404/Practicals/prac_08/README.md

 5. Write some test code in a file called `silver_service_taxi_test.py` to see that your **SilverServiceTaxi** calculates fares correctly.
-    For an 18km trip in a **SilverServiceTaxi** with fanciness of 2, the fare should be $48.78 (yikes!)
+    For an 18 km trip in a **SilverServiceTaxi** with fanciness of 2, the fare should be $48.78 (yikes!)

 Let's stop and think about what we've done and (hopefully) learned so far: